 Dr. Katz holds degrees in piano performance from Indiana University, New England Conservatory, and Northwestern University.
-It was during his time in the Doctor of Music program at Northwestern that he began to compose seriously for the first time since his teenage years, and recognition came almost immediately.
-He advanced in multiple international competitions, winning the $10,000 Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
+It was during his time in the Doctor of Music program at Northwestern that he returned to composition after a hiatus of over a decade, and recognition came immediately.
+He advanced in multiple international competitions, winning the Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
 In 2011, he became one of the last people to receive the coveted Jacob K. Javits Fellowship from the U.S. Department of Education, which funded his composition studies in New York for four years and was worth over $150,000.

 As a pianist, Dr. Katz was presented by the Boston Symphony Orchestra in their “Evenings with Schoenberg” series in 2006 and gave the Bloomington (IN) premiere of the original version of Tchaikovsky’s Piano Concerto No. 2 in 2001.
 Winner of the 2007 Pittsburgh Concert Society Major Auditions and semifinalist in the 2009 Concert Artists Guild International Competition, he has appeared at the Aspen Music Festival, the Music Academy of the West, in Boston’s Jordan Hall, at PianoForte Chicago, on the Steinway Society of Western Pennsylvania series, and on the Music at St. Luke’s series in East Hampton.
 More recently he performed with legendary dancers Valentina Kozlova, Christine Dakin, Arthur Aviles, and PeiJu Chien-Pott on a program of historic repertoire.

-As an educator, Dr. Katz has a decade of experience teaching at the college level and was an adjunct lecturer in music theory at Northwestern for three years.
+As an educator, Dr. Katz has over a decade of experience teaching at the college level and was an adjunct lecturer in music theory at Northwestern for three years.
 He was an instructor of secondary piano while at NEC and in addition has taught aural skills and keyboard harmony.
 He has presented master classes in piano and composition and done extensive private teaching and tutoring.